 During the initial setup, some basic system settings are configured such as host name, root password, and primary network interface.
 After completing this setup, you can log on to the user interface and continue with more configuration activities.

-For more information about how to complete different types of this setup, see Install Secure Web Gateway.
+For more information about how to complete different types of installation procedures for this setup, see Installation.

 Configure network interfaces.